The internet never stops scanning.

 See what others miss

-Behavioral intel & live malware droppers — not just IPs.
+Behavioral intel & live malware droppers — dropper domains, URLs and file hashes, not just IPs.
 Indiscriminate mass-scans surfaced early, while they're still spreading.

 Drops into what you run